backdrop-contrib/ckeditor5_inspector/README.md

 ## Credits

-Bundles the [CKEditor 5 inspector](https://github.com/ckeditor/ckeditor5-inspector) tool and attaches it to *all* CKEditor instances.
+Bundles the [CKEditor 5 inspector](https://github.com/ckeditor/ckeditor5-inspector) tool and attaches it to *all* CKEditor5 instances.

 ## License